corneliushennch/hennch.co/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-I am currently working on my MD thesis project in the lab of Prof. Dr. Frederik Damm in the Department of Hematology/Oncology at the Virchow Campus of the Charite – Universitätsmedizin Berlin.
-My project aims to elucidate novel genetic lesions in primary mediastinal B-cell lymphoma (PMBCL) which is a rare lymphoma entity.
+I am currently working on my MD thesis project in the lab of Prof. Dr. Frederik Damm in the Department of Hematology/Oncology at the Virchow Campus of the Charité – Universitätsmedizin Berlin.
+My project aims to elucidate novel genetic lesions in a rare lymphoma entity.
+In the first part of my project I created single-cell derived knocked out models that we subsequently analyzed with a variety of methods.
+I am currently working on the comprehensive analysis of the clinical as well as molecular data of our patient cohort.